-Go Fest ’19 will also feature performances by buzzing singer-songwriter Allan Rayman and A Female-Fronted Band TBA, plus local music by the winner of Go 96.3’s latest Go Local Battle of the Bands.
+Go Fest ’19 will also feature performances by buzzing singer-songwriter Allan Rayman and Wild Belle, plus local music by the winner of Go 96.3’s latest Go Local Battle of the Bands.

 This is an all-ages event.
 Doors are at 5 p.m. on June 28.